 Shopify is a one-stop-shop for ecommerce solutions.
 Its drag-and-drop functionality eliminates the usual challenges of building an online store, with no coding required whatsoever.

-In our research testing, Shopify came top for its range and quality of sales tools.
+In our research testing, Shopify scored an impressive 4.5 out of 5 stars for its range and quality of sales tools.
 Some of these tools include: